 U.S. Seizes Iranian Fuel From 4 Tankers Bound For Venezuela

-The U.S. has seized Iranian petroleum bound for Venezuela aboard four tankers near the Strait of Hormuz, enforcing a forfeiture order aimed at both Iran's Islamic Revolutionary Guard Corps and the Caracas government, the Justice Department announced Friday.
+The U.S. has seized Iranian petroleum bound for Venezuela aboard four tankers near the Strait of Hormuz, enforcing a forfeiture order aimed at both Iran's Islamic Revolutionary Guard Corps (IRGC) and the Caracas government, the Justice Department announced Friday.

-Roughly 1.116 million barrels of petroleum was confiscated from the foreign-flagged vessels M/T Bella, M/T Bering, M/T Pandi and M/T Luna, a Justice Department statement said, adding that the seizure took place "with the assistance of foreign partners."
+Roughly 1.116 million barrels of fuel was confiscated from the foreign-flagged vessels M/T Bella, M/T Bering, M/T Pandi and M/T Luna, a Justice Department statement said, adding that the seizure took place "with the assistance of foreign partners."

 The cargo was intercepted on Wednesday, acting on a warrant issued by a U.S. District Court over a July 2 complaint seeking the forfeiture of all petroleum products aboard the vessels.
-The property is now in U.S. custody, the Justice Department says.
+The property is now in U.S. custody, the DOJ says.

+According to The Associated Press, quoting unnamed U.S. officials, no military force was used in the seizure of the cargo and none of the ships were physically impounded.
+Instead, U.S. officials threatened ship owners, insurers and captains with sanctions to force them to hand over their cargo, the AP reports.

+In a statement on Friday, State Department spokesperson Morgan Ortagus described the cargo as gasoline and said if the forfeiture is successful in U.S. courts, the proceeds could "support the U.S. Victims of State Sponsored Terrorism Fund instead of those engaging in terrorism, like the IRGC."

+It wasn't clear where the vessels, all four Liberian-flagged, are currently located, as none of them appear to have transmitted collision-avoidance beacons in several weeks, according to the site MarineTraffic.com.

-The Trump administration declared Iran's IRGC to be a terrorist organization in April of 2019.
+Last year, the Trump administration declared Iran's IRGC to be a terrorist organization.
+It has also stepped up pressure on the government of Venezuelan President Nicolás Maduro.

+Although Venezuela controls one of the world's largest crude reserves, its production of refined gasoline falls short of even its domestic needs.
+Amid stiff U.S. sanctions, commercial traders have also increasingly shunned Venezuela, prompting it to turn to Iran, which is also the subject of sanctions from Washington.

+"We are seeing more and more global shipping fleets avoiding the Iran-Venezuela trade due to our sanctions implementation and enforcement efforts," the State Department's Ortagus said.
+"The United States remains committed to our maximum pressure campaigns against the Iranian and Maduro regimes."

 In a tweet, Iran's Ambassador to Venezuela Hojat Soltani rejected as "fake news" the U.S. claim of seizing the four tankers.